timflutre/PlantBreedGame/README.md

 runApp()
 ```

-Once all requested packages are installed, a web page should automatically open in your default web browser, and you should be able to start playing!
+Once all requested packages are installed, a web page should automatically open in your default web browser, and you should be able to start playing.
+See the explanations below in the section "Usage".

 ## To set up your own server